Family and Medical Leave

 Spouse refers to any individual who is lawfully married to an employee.

 Family and Medical Leave (FMLA) program is administered by the Office of Human Resources in conjunction with the Designated Third-Party Administrator.

 - Eligible Professional Staff Members may apply for FMLA by following the guidelines provided on the Human Resources site: Leave of Absence.

 - Professional Staff Members seeking FMLA leave are required to provide at least 30 days prior written notice of the proposed leave.
 When advance notice is not possible, such as in the event of a medical emergency, notice should be provided as soon as practicable.
 Failure to provide advance notice where foreseeable may delay or postpone the commencement of the leave.

-- In addition, when returning to work from a leave taken because of the Professional Staff Member’s own serious health condition, the Professional Staff Member will be required to provide medical certification that the Professional Staff Member is fit to return to work.
+- In addition, when returning to work from a leave taken because of the Professional Staff Member's own serious health condition, the Professional Staff Member will be required to provide medical clearance that the Professional Staff Member is fit to return to work.

 Duration of FMLA Leave